odanoburu/FreeLing-User-Manual/modules/semdb.md

 *   WN semantic file the synset belongs to.
 *   A colon-separated list of EuroWN TopOntology codes valid for the synset.
 *   A code for an equivalent (or near) concept in SUMO ontology.
 See SUMO documentation for a description of the code syntax.
-*   A code for an equivalent concept in CyC ontology.
+*   A code for an equivalent concept in OpenCyC ontology.

 Note that the only WN relation encoded here is hypernymy.
 Note also that semantic codes such as WN semantic file or EWN TopOntology features are simply (lists of) strings.
 Thus, you can include in this file any ontological or semantic information you need, just substituing the WN-related codes by your own semantic categories.